 Students who take this course examine the basic principles of nutrition, including the application to food preparation and menu planning.
 Attention is given to providing nutritionally balanced and attractive meals.
 Menu planning using sound nutritional guidelines is stressed.
-Selection of lower calorie, low fat, low salt food items and their application to special diets are introduced.
+Selection of lower calorie, low fat, low salt food items and their application to special diets ar introduced.
 Low fat preparation techniques are explored.
-Prerequisite: CUL 1104 Introduction to Food and Baking with a final grade of C or better, or permission of the Director of Culinary Arts.
+Pre-requisite: CUL 1104 Introduction to Food and Baking.